jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 * tablet app crashes when you try to connect to boat
 * tablet will not connect to the boat
 * tablet connects to boat, but does not display battery voltage or other sensor data
-* BlueBox will not turn on
+* BlueBox will not turn on (maybe wires are loose?)
-* Phone vibrates or makes warning sounds repeatedly (something in the serial loopback chain is not working)
+* Phone vibrates or makes warning sounds repeatedly (something in the serial loopback chain is not working, USB must be in arduino's native port)
+* Phone has stopped warning about missing bluebox, but data doesn't appear on tablet
-* Arrow representing boat does not appear on the map
+* Arrow representing boat does not appear on the map (phone does not have GPS fix)
 * Arrow representing boat does not point in the right direction
 * Sensor data parameters disappear from the bottom of the tablet app
 * Data is not appearing in WAIS/web app